fforse/CyberPlex/README.md

 Cyber Security Assessment of
 Distribution System Operators
 using the Meta attack Language
-## Contributor with the MAL-toolbox
+## Contributor to the MAL-toolbox
 Andrei Buhaiu

-## Contributor with the MAL-traverser
+## Contributor to the MAL-traverser
 Beata Johansson